sentry-demos/sentry-native/README.md

 `make clean` if you need to re-run `make bin/example` and upload new debug files.

+You can also run all of them at once sequentially: `make clean bin/example setup_release upload_debug_files run_crash`

 ## Technical Notes
 ### What's Happening
 `make bin/example` creates debug symbols and executables

 `make setup_release` creates a Sentry Release and associates git commits